 - No Kid Hungry works to end childhood hunger by connecting kids to effective nutrition programs like school breakfast and summer meals.
 This work is accomplished through the No Kid Hungry network, providing innovative hunger solutions in their communities.
 These partners work together, implementing solutions that break down the barriers that keep kids from healthy food.

 - SAMHSA has many programs and resources on interrelated issues such as poverty, homelessness, employment, mental health and substance abuse.
-There are articles, videos and online education resources that would be useful for students and educators on these topics.
+There are articles, videos and online education resources that would be useful for youth and educators on these topics.